Skip to content

 • optimizer: str - 'lbfgs' or 'adam'.

 • n_steps: int - Maximum number of optimization steps.
+Defaults to 100000 for Adam and 20000 for L-BFGS.

 • learning_rate: float - Learning rate for the Adam optimizer.

-• loss_tol: float- Convergence tolerance for the change in loss value.
+• loss_tol: float - Convergence tolerance for the change in loss value.

 • gradient_tol: float - Convergence tolerance for the gradient norm.